makedeb/makedeb-docs/docs/makedeb/pkgbuild-specification/variables.md

 ### pkgdesc `(mandatory, function, string)`
 The description of a package.

-This can be of any length, and should not be multiple lines.
+This can be of any length, but should not be multiple lines.
 All characters are allowed except colons (`:`).

 ### arch `(mandatory, nofunction, array)`
 Sets what system architectures a package can be built on.
 Architectures in this list should be set to those found in the output of `uname -m`.